‘Tactical move’: China's WTO gambit over US tariffs more about optics than outcomes

 SHIFTING STRATEGIES

-Roberts from the Atlantic Council said Beijing is trying to avoid direct escalation with the US, especially as it contends with domestic economic challenges like weak consumer spending and local debt concerns.

-"Exports and investment can only drive growth so far … I think it's actually a sign that China does not want this to flare up even more," said Roberts.
-“They are not eager to be in a cold war with the US right now.”

-ISEAS-Yusof Ishak Institute’s Olson noted that going down the WTO route and delaying retaliation is a “tactical move” that allows China to assess how Trump’s tariff actions play out with Canada and Mexico.
+ISEAS-Yusof Ishak Institute’s Olson noted that going down the WTO route and delaying retaliation was a “tactical move” that allowed China to assess how Trump’s tariff actions played out with Canada and Mexico.

-At the same time, it affords Beijing some wiggle room in potentially negotiating a deal with Trump, and averting the worst of US tariffs, experts note.
+At the same time, it afforded Beijing some wiggle room in potentially negotiating a deal with Trump, and averting the worst of US tariffs, experts note.

 Days before Trump took office, he had what he described as a “good, friendly” phone call with Xi, who the businessman-turned-president invited to his inauguration.